tmeyer2115/studio-starter/README.md

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+10.28.42+AM.png)

-Once your happy with the changes made during your session, you can click the `Save` button on the top-right.
-This will make all updates to the necessary TSX files in the repo and create a Commit.
+Once you're happy with the changes made during your session, you can click the `Save` button on the top-right.
+This will make all updates to the necessary TSX files in the repo.
 Note that Studio does not write to any files until `Save` is invoked.
 The preview is actually powered by a virtual representation of the Site.